Thinking of starting an agritourism business? Here’s what you need to know first

 6. Marketing matters (and it’s easier than you think)

-You don’t need a huge budget, but you do need a presence.
+You don’t need a huge budget, but you do need an online presence.

 • A simple website (even a one-pager) with photos and a booking button

-• Google Business Profile so you appear on local searches
+• A Google Business Profile so you appear on local searches

 • An Instagram or Facebook page to share behind-the-scenes farm life